 - Replica virtual machine display name-Specify the name of the replica virtual machine.
 This will be the display name of the virtual machine on the host system. - Number of processors-Specify how many processors to create on the new virtual machine.
 The number of processors on the source is displayed to guide you in making an appropriate selection.
 If you select fewer processors than the source, your clients may be impacted by slower responses. - Amount of memory-Specify the amount of memory, in MB, to create on the new virtual machine.
 The memory on the source is displayed to guide you in making an appropriate selection.
 If you select less memory than the source, your clients may be impacted by slower responses. - Network adapter type on the replica-Depending on your operating system, you may be able to select the type of adapter, Legacy or Synthetic, to use on the replica virtual machine.
-This selection will apply to all adapters on the replica. - Windows 2003-Both legacy and synthetic adapters are supported by the operating system, but Double-Take only supports legacy adapters. - Windows 2008 and 2008 R2-Both legacy and synthetic adapters are supported by the operating system and Double-Take. - Windows 2012 and 2012 R2-Both legacy and synthetic adapters are supported by the operating system and Double-Take with one exception.
-If the target is Windows 2012 R2, only the synthetic adapter is available for the operating system and Double-Take.
+This selection will apply to all adapters on the replica. - Windows 2003-Both legacy and synthetic adapters are supported by the operating system, but Double-Take only supports legacy adapters, so you will not see this option. - Windows 2008-Both legacy and synthetic adapters are supported by the operating system and Double-Take, so you will see this option. - Windows 2012-Both legacy and synthetic adapters are supported by the operating system and Double-Take with one exception.
+If the source is Windows 2012 or higher and the target is Windows 2012 R2, only the synthetic adapter is available for the operating system and Double-Take.
+You will see this option except for the one exception listed.